whispersofhalo/TermuxDE/README.md

 ```

 - # 💻 Install Desktop Environment 🖥️
 Currently only XFCE, LXQT and OPENBOX desktop environments work on android termux.
+For now only xfce is working.

 For XFCE desktop environment :
 ```bash